How to Get Low-Cost Internet Assistance

 The discounted or free internet you get through assistance programs can be slow in some cases.
 If you want high-speed internet, your options will be more limited.

-The EBB was the precursor to the ACP; however, the Affordable Connectivity Program ends in February 2024.
+The EBB was the precursor to the ACP; however, the Affordable Connectivity Program ended in June 2024.
 It also helped low-income households access home internet service alongside a desktop computer, laptop, or tablet.

 Brianne Sandorf